About the project

 Project team: Christos Varvantakis (Research Fellow, Athens); Vinnarasan Aruldoss (Research Fellow, Hyderabad); Robyn Long (Research Assistant); Claire Prater (Project Coordinator); Melissa Nolas (Principal Investigator).

 Funder: European Research Council (ERC-StG-335514).

-Our original and very popular project blog can still be accessed here.
+An archived version of our original and very popular project blog can be accessed here.